Are you making a laminated, puff, or shortcrust pastry? As your bakery partner, we can help you get the most out of your pastry products.

 Every kind of solution that you need

-We offer a variety of laminating fats, including butter blends and premium butter alternatives, which allows your finished product to taste, feel, smell, and look like a traditional butter-based pastry.
+We offer a variety of laminating fats, including butter blends and premium vegan butter alternatives, which allows your finished product to taste, feel, smell, and look like a traditional butter-based pastry.

-Our premium butter alternatives are designed to give your pastries the same flaky texture, rise between layers, and rich butter flavor as real butter without having to worry about seasonal variations in butter quality.
+Our premium plant-based butter alternatives are designed to give your pastries the same flaky texture, rise between layers, and rich butter flavor as real butter without having to worry about seasonal variations in butter quality.